karanjagad/MSR_Xray/README.md

 ### Output data:

 Collected repositories

+- The CSV files containing the list of selected repositories for each of the 19 dependency pairs is generated under /output/repositories_selected folder
 - Please find Temp folder which contains all the output jar files for the collected repo - https://liveunikoblenz-my.sharepoint.com/:u:/g/personal/karanjagad_live_uni-koblenz_de/EVYiwpXLGdZMjQCUmP5wM1cBWRtZMqQxLMb1EHLBDrSzQg?e=t3bupU
--   The csv generated can be found in the output folder

 Findings of replication
 --------------------------------------------------------------------------------------------------------